michaeldonnelly/smart-app-launch/input/pages/app-state.md

   concepts).

-One design goal could not be met with the core FHIR REST API:
+One design goal could not be fully met with the core FHIR REST API:

 * Ensure that requests can be authorized "statically", i.e. based on the access token and request content alone, prior to querying a data store.
 For example,